 LPWAN outside of the licensed spectrum

-As cellular technologies were too expensive for IoT applications, which typically need LPWA functionality (and there are really a lot of those), various providers started developing their own networks in the unlicensed mobile spectrum.
+As cellular technologies (not cellular LPWAN, which didn’t exist in the early days) were too expensive for IoT applications, which typically need LPWA functionality (and there are really a lot of those), various providers started developing their own networks in the unlicensed mobile spectrum.

 LoRA and LoRaWAN

 The LoRa Alliance was founded by Semtech, a company which patented a CSS modulation technology that gave birth to LoRa wide area networks (LoRAWAN).

 LoRaWAN is available in many countries across the globe, sometimes even nationwide.
 With the LoRa Alliance; Semtech and its partners went for a more open approach and the possibility for public and private LPWA networks.

 Sigfox has a completely different model.
 It doesn’t just use another technology (ultra-narrowband) for its Sigfox networks (Sigfox is both the name of the company and the solution) but also has an entirely different business model.

 Sigfox in principle works with one partner, a so-called Sigfox network operator, per country, and has a focus on deploying as much Sigfox LPWAN coverage as possible across the globe.

 To achieve this, it works with (and is also funded by) several companies who dispose of towers and other high places where they can put there antennas.
 Sigfox has a big ecosystem but a different and more closed approach.

 Another player in the non-cellular LPWAN market is Weightless.
 Weightless is the name of a group of companies, the Weightless Special Interest Group or SIG and the name of the technology which it developed for LPWAN IoT.